dryguy/rbitr/README.md

 Communicating chess moves to a chess engine through the UCI interface requires a different format know as long algebraic notation (LAN).
-This format is somewhat less readable for humans, since it leaves out move numbers and does not use any sort of symbols to identify the pieces.
+This format is somewhat less readable for humans, since it leaves out move numbers and does not use letters or symbols to identify the pieces.
 The function `get_moves()` removes everything that `clean_movetext()` removes, but also removes move numbers, splits the moves, and converts them to LAN format.
 (The conversion to LAN is done behind the scenes